p4p3rb0at/online_test/codegnan/documentation/index.rst

-Welcome to Yaksh's documentation!
+Welcome to Codegnan's documentation!
 =================================

-Yaksh lets user create and take online programming quiz.
-Yaksh is an open source project developed by FOSSEE.
-The code is available on `github <https://github.com/fossee/online_test>`_.
+Codegnan lets user create and take online programming quiz.
+Codegnan is an open source project developed by PAPERBOAT.
+The code is available on `github <https://github.com/p4p3rb0at/online_test>`_.

 The user documentation for the site is organized into a few sections: